Server Lock Files

 Server-side global metadata locks lock the entire logical repository:

-Global metadata locks are taken when a command is run that will update metadata and/or versioned file data, and are used to serialize commands that would otherwise compromise Perforce Server database or versioned file consistency if run concurrently.
+Global metadata locks are taken when a command is run that will update metadata and/or versioned file data, and are used to serialize commands that would otherwise compromise Helix Server database or versioned file consistency if run concurrently.

 The following commands are those affected by server global metadata locks: